orbcode/orbuculum/README.md

 ======================

-Generally speaking, you will need to configure the target device to output SWD or parallel data.
+Generally speaking, you will need to configure the target device to output SWO or parallel data.
 You can either do that through program code, or through magic incantations in gdb.
-The gdb approach is flexible but a bit clunky. @novakov has created the libtrace repository which includes all the code needed to configure your target directly via progam code if you prefer to set things up that way.
+The gdb approach is flexible but a bit clunky. novakov has created the libtrace repository which includes all the code needed to configure your target directly via progam code if you prefer to set things up that way.